-B. General Principles
+General Principles

 - 1. This Policy is intended to guide the manner in which City staff accepts donations or gifts on behalf of the City. - 2.
 Donations do not become the property of the City until accepted by the City consistent with this Policy. - 3.
 Only City officials authorized by this Council Policy may accept donations. - 4.
 The City has no obligation to accept any donation proposed by a donor. - 5.
 All donations will be evaluated by the City prior to acceptance to determine whether the donation is in the City's best interest and is consistent with the applicable City laws, policies, ordinances, and resolutions. - 6.
 The City does not provide legal, accounting, tax or other such advice to donors.
 Each donor is ultimately responsible for ensuring the donor's proposed donation meets and furthers the donor's charitable, financial, and estate planning goals.
-As such, each donor is encouraged to meet with a professional advisor before making any donation to the City. - 7.
-The City must determine whether an expenditure of City funds, either a direct outlay of City funds or the use of City staff and/or materials, is associated or required with the acceptance of the donation prior to acceptance.

-- 8. The donation must be used for official City business. - 9.
+As such, each donor is encouraged to meet with a professional advisor before making any donation to the City.

+- 7. The City must determine whether an expenditure of City funds, either a direct outlay of City funds or the use of City staff and/or materials, is associated or required with the acceptance of the donation prior to acceptance. - 8.
+The donation must be used for official City business. - 9.
 A donor may restrict a donation for a particular City department, location, or purpose, but not designate the City official who may use the donation. - 10.
-The Beneficiary Department Head is responsible for acknowledging receipt of and thanking, on behalf of the City, all donors. - 11.
-The City shall comply with all applicable laws and regulations of the Internal Revenue Service regarding the acceptance of donations. - 12.
-Donations or gifts received or accepted by the Mayor, City Council Members, or appointed officials from representatives of foreign or domestic governments, business leaders, Sister Cities and their affiliates, or other parties intending to express appreciation or foster diplomatic exchange and goodwill and/or symbolize a significant event or relationship with the City shall be exempt from this policy.
+After all obligations associated with donation restrictions have been met, the City shall have the ability to use any remaining funds for purposes similar in nature to the restriction. - 11.10.
+The Beneficiary Department Head is responsible for acknowledging receipt of and thanking, on behalf of the City, all donors.

+- 12.11.
+The City shall comply with all applicable laws and regulations of the Internal Revenue Service regarding the acceptance of donations. - Members, or appointed officials from representatives of foreign or domestic governments, business leaders, Sister Cities and their affiliates, or other parties intending to express appreciation or foster diplomatic exchange and goodwill and/or symbolize a significant event or relationship with the City shall be exempt from this policy.

-C. Policy
+Policy